We Tried Rare Beauty's New Lip Oil — & It's Not What We Expected

 Advertisement

-Available now at Sephora and Rare Beauty, the Soft Pinch Lip Oil is $20 and comes in an array of eight different pink shades.
+Available now at Sephora and Rare Beauty, the Soft Pinch Lip Oil is £19 and comes in an array of eight different pink shades.
 "Right now, I’m loving pinks and mauves that give lips a bright, bold look while still looking natural and healthy," Gomez says.
-Her go-to color?
-"Honestly, it depends on my mood, but my current favorite is Happy [a cool pink], which is also one of my favorite Soft Pinch Liquid Blush shades," she explains.
-"It’s bright and adds the perfect amount of color to my look."
+Her go-to colour?
+"Honestly, it depends on my mood, but my current favourite is Happy [a cool pink], which is also one of my favourite Soft Pinch Liquid Blush shades," she explains.
+"It’s bright and adds the perfect amount of colour to my look."

 We had five R29 employees test drive the Rare Beauty Soft Pinch Lip Oil to see how it wears on different skin tones and types.
 Ahead, read our reviews to find out if the lip oil is as good as the viral blush, and how it compares to the other buzzy lip oils and treatments of the moment (you know the ones).
 Honestly, we were shocked by these results.